-Nowadays, Open Source Software (OSS) has been attracting a great deal of attention from a variety of areas as an alternative way of software use and development.
+These days Open Source Software (OSS) has been attracting a great deal of attention from a variety of areas as an alternative way of software use and development.
 For instance, the Google's Android operating system has become the best-selling smart phone platform.
-Currently, OSS products have a large impact not only on the end-users but also the company users like manufacturers of mobile devices, since they need to exploit OSS to produce their end products.
+Currently OSS products has a large impact on not only end-users but also company users such as manufacturers of mobile devices, since they need to exploit OSS to produce their end products.

-As OSS has become more common and popular among us, however, OSS projects are facing with a big challenge on their quality assurance activities.
-Due to the growing user base, especially large OSS projects such as the Mozilla and Eclipse projects, they have receives a considerable amount of bug reports from the users on a daily basis [1] (e.g., several hundred bug reports are posted to the Bugzilla [2] database of the Mozilla project every day).
+As OSS has become more common and popular among us, however, OSS projects are facing with a big challenge to their quality assurance activities.
+Due to the growing user base, especially large OSS projects such as the Mozilla and Eclipse projects receive a considerable amount of bug reports from the users on a daily basis [1] (e.g., several hundred bug reports are posted to the Bugzilla [2] database of the Mozilla project every day).
 OSS projects require finding an effective way of dealing with a large number of bug reports.

-In an OSS project, a bug is fixed through the bug fixing process [3] which starting from the process where the bug is reported in the project until patches for fixing the bug has been submitted into a software repository such as Bugzilla.
+In an OSS project, a bug is fixed through the bug fixing process [3] which is a process of fixing the bug from the bug was reported in the project until patches for fixing the bug has been submitted into a software repository such as Bugzilla.
 Each bug report in this process is passed through one or more developers who play different roles before it is closed.

 In this study, we focus on a developer who has a privilege to submit patches into the software repository, called Committer.
 This group of developers play major roles in the bug fixing process [4].
 Their main task is to review (sometimes edit) patches posted from other developers and then submit them into the software repository.
 Some of them also perform other tasks including bug resolution and bug reports management.
-Using a concurrent version system (CVS) and bug tracking system (BTS), they resolve bugs by themselves, join discussions about bugs, verify fixed bugs by developers, close bug reports, and so forth.
+Using a concurrent versions system (CVS) and bug tracking system (BTS), they resolve bugs by themselves, join discussions about bugs, verify fixed bugs by developers, close bug reports, and so forth.
 As just described, committers' activities are vital for sustaining and improving the quality of OSS products.

 However, committers are not always perfect.
-They sometimes make mistakes.
-For instance, they uncautiously verify a bug report resolved by a developer and close the bug report, but this uncautious act can result in creating another bug report for the same bug again (i.e., reopen bug).
-In this paper, we are interested in creating a clear understanding on committers' cautiousness and their consequences on the bug fixing process, in order to find a better way to improve the bug fixing process in OSS projects.
+They sometime make a mistake.
+For instance, they uncautiously verify a bug report resolved by a developer and close the bug report, but this uncoutious act can result in creating another bug report for the same bug again (i.e., reopen bug).
+In this paper we are interested in creating a clear understanding on committers' cautiousness and their consequences on the bug fixing process, in order to find a better way to improve the bug fixing process in OSS projects.

-A. Research Questions
+A. Research questions